 If sufficient funds are present in the ODFI bank account, the RDFI debits that account and credits the receiver's bank account.

 How long does an ACH transfer take?

-An ACH transfer typically takes one to two business days at the most.
-They‘re usually completed by the next business day.
-If an ODFI sends a transaction with their first batch, the receivers' bank account might be credited the same day.
-They are not real-time transfers.
+An ACH transfer typically takes one to two business days.
+But they‘re usually completed by the next business day.
+If an ODFI sends a transaction with their first batch of the day, the receivers' bank account might be credited the same day.
+But it’s important to keep in mind that they are not real-time transfers.

 The ACH network has several rejection codes.
 However, business owners need to pay attention to just four:

 - R01—Insufficient funds: This error code is sent by the RDFI when the sender's account has inadequate funds to cover the transfer.
 If you're expecting payment and have initiated a pull transaction, you can run the request again or contact the payer to initiate a new payment method.
 In this case, the sender (person paying money) has to pay penalties.

 - R02—Bank account closed: This RDFI sends this code if the sender's bank account is closed.
 If you receive this error, contact the payer and arrange a new payment channel.

 - R03—No bank account: If you've entered incorrect bank details or the sender's bank account details have changed, the RDFI will send this error code to the ODFI.
 You'll have to contact the payer or follow up with your bank to sort out this issue.